Former Faculty, Anesthesia Director Receives Outstanding Educator Award

 The Helen Lamb Outstanding Educator Award, established in 1980, is presented to a CRNA who has made a significant contribution to the education of nurse anesthetists.
 The award recognizes the individual’s commitment to the profession of nurse anesthesia and to the advancement of educational standards that further the art and science of anesthesiology and result in high quality patient care.

-Thompson, who graduated from the University of Iowa's Anesthesia Nursing program and was the program’s director from 1998-2009, retired from the UI as Emeritus Professor in 2010.
+Thompson, who was the University of Iowa's Anesthesia Nursing program director from 1998-2009, retired from the UI as Emeritus Professor in 2010.
 He has dedicated himself throughout his career to the education of generations of student registered nurse anesthetists, not only as program director at the Mayo Foundation for Research & Education, Rochester, Minn., and the University of Iowa, Iowa City, Iowa, but also as a member of the Doctor of Nursing Practice (DNP) Task Force which has developed and imbued the DNP with the high and exacting standards of nurse anesthesia.
 Known as a tough taskmaster, Thompson is nonetheless revered by his students and colleagues.

 “He served as one of the authors of The Essentials of Doctoral Education for Advanced Nursing Practice,” said Mark Odden, MBA, BSN, CRNA, ARNP, in his letter of support to Thompson’s nomination, “therefore ensuring that CRNA educational needs were included in the requirements for the DNP…Dr. Thompson has forever changed the educational standards and enhanced the professional stature for all future nurse anesthetists by creating a relevant doctorate that emphasizes academic excellence, pertinent clinical science, and evidence-based practice.”